mattieka/cart253/projects/project3/notes.md

 --

-COLLISION TIME!!! gonna make some "rocks" to collide with
+6) COLLISION TIME!!! gonna make some "rocks" to collide with

+so it turns out that using p5.play is a whole other ball game and it doesnt play nice with constructors ):

+ok i had to rewrite like All the code but collisions work now!

+--

+7) things be happening when you do a collision